 Thank you for your interest in the National Fire Academy’s (NFA) Executive Fire Officer (EFO) Program.
-As an EFO Program student, you will enhance your professional development through a unique series of four graduate and upper-division-baccalaureate equivalent courses taken over a four-year period.
+As an EFO Program student, you will enhance your professional development through a unique series of four upper-division-baccalaureate and graduate-equivalent courses taken over a four-year period.
 Each course is two weeks in length.
 You must complete an Applied Research Project (ARP) that relates to your organization within six months after the completion of each of the four courses.

 The Executive Fire Officer Program experience has been one of the most rewarding of my fire service career ... the development and growth opportunity assisted me in moving through the fire department ranks.
 In researching fire service issues, I was able to propose best practices for our department, adopting and building upon the body of research for our future fire service.— Fire Chief Steve Cover, City of Virginia Beach, Virginia Fire Department

 Selection criteria for the EFO Program is divided between two areas:

 At the time of application, you must be in a rank/position that complies with one of the following:

 If you are not in one of these positions, but serve in a supervisory level position (e.g., battalion chief, captain, lieutenant, etc.) and aspire to a more senior position of authority, we will consider you under the service requirement if you can demonstrate having previously exercised leadership within your organization.
 This audience category is referred to as “Key Leading Candidates.”

 Firefighters, firefighter paramedics, engineers, drivers or chauffeurs are not considered as eligible.